 Yes!
 The new Jackpot app is available in Ohio, allowing users to purchase lottery tickets, track numbers and cash out winnings.

 Another third-party app, Jackpocket, is also available in Ohio.
 With the increase in Powerball jackpots, this is a good alternative to going to the grocery store to buy tickets.

 Lucky for Life

 Drawings for Lucky for Life take place every Monday and Thursday at 10:35 p.m.
-ET.
-Each ticket costs $2 and players can either select their own numbers or have the computer do an Auto Pick for them.
+EST. Each ticket costs $2 and players can either select their own numbers or use an Auto Pick.
 To play, select five numbers from a pool of 1 to 48, then a Lucky Ball number from 1 to 18.
 This game offers 10 ways to win.

 State draw games in Ohio

 The Ohio Lottery doesn’t leave all the draw-style action to its participation in multi-state games.
 It offers several titles predicated on its own drawings.
 The menu of these games offers more frequent drawings and a range of prizes.
 Through these games, you can get the excitement of seeing if a drawing favors your play on a daily basis.